oracle-livelabs/apex/oci-document-understanding/3-create-application/3-create-application.md

    ![Click Timeline](images/doc-under.png " ")

-10. Under Operations tab, click **Edit icon** for the POST operation and enter the following:
+10. Under the Operations tab, click **Edit icon** for the POST operation and enter the following:

     - Request Body Template: Copy and paste the JSON given below.